fuzzknob/zerodash/README.md

-# Zerodash server
+# Zerodash

-Server for zerodash
+Zerodash, The only task management app you'll ever need